neftjs/neft/index.coffee.md

 		unless arguments.length
 			throw new RangeError

-		if typeof obj isnt 'object'
+		if not obj or typeof obj isnt 'object' return false
-			return false

 		proto = getPrototypeOf obj